Open Preferences (Legacy)

 Weld codes

-The default code and available codes are defined in the beginning of the bolt code dictionary “weldCodes”.
+The default code and available codes are defined in the beginning of the weld code dictionary “weldCodes”.

 A new weld code is defined by adding the lines below.
 The name “Eurocode 3” is displayed in the Weld code list box in the Weld Strength result object.
 The “floatingFactor” average length factor must also be defined.